 6.7.
 The information provided by the SCQF describes the process as "looking at a road map.
-You can see where you are now and the different routes you can follow - like the different routes of learning- to reach your destination" It also highlights that there is "the possibility of lots of horizontal as well as vertical routes to successful learning"
+You can see where you are now and the different routes you can follow - like the different routes of learnroutes you can follow - like the different routes of learning- to reach your destination" It also highlights that there is "the possibility of lots of horizontal as well as vertical routes to successful learning"